 Vision is recorded by the number of letters patients can read off an illuminated chart.

 Dilation (performed at every visit)

 Your pupils will be dilated at your appointment to provide a clearer view to the back of your eye.
 Expect your vision to be blurred for a few hours.

 Ocular Coherence Tomography (OCT) (performed at every visit)

 This is a scan of the back of your eye.

 Fluorescein Angiography (Only performed if requested by the Clinician)

 Fluorescein dye is administered into the bloodstream.
 This allows the clinical photographer to take photographs of the back of your eye at timed intervals.
 The photographs will be transmitted to the clinician to assess.
 If indicated treatment options will then be discussed.

-When you attend your first appointment please be aware that this visit could take 3 hours or more due to the tests needed.
-Tea and coffee is provided in the unit.
-We are a self-contained unit so you will not need to be going to different departments within the hospital for individual tests.
+When you attend your first appointment please be aware that it could take three hours or more due to the tests needed.
+We are a self-contained unit so you will not need to go to different departments within the hospital for individual tests.